Juarez Academy grad is first in her family to attend college on full scholarship

 And also this heartfelt message to her parents.

 "They raised me and my brother perfectly.
-They're just amazing parents and I woulnd't switch them with anyone else in the planet," she said.
+They're just amazing parents and I wouldn't switch them with anyone else in the planet," she said.

 Lopez also said she chose to attend her neighborhood school instead of a selective enrollment high school to stay closer to the community that helped raise her so that one day she can give back.